PalakYadav-0910/SeleniumCucumberJava_BDDFramework_Learning/README.md

       Step 1 : Create a Class for each page

-      Step 2 : Create locators of all objects to be used in that page
+      Step 2 : Create locators of all objects to be used in that page using By Class

       Step 3 : Create methods or actions to be performed on the objects